 1. Start by literally glancing at a calendar.

-Physically look at a calendar, imagine by which day you could realistically remove yourself, essential items, and any children from your location.
+Physically look at a calendar, and imagine by which day you could realistically remove yourself, essential items, and any children from your location.
 Some situations may require getting out of your home as soon as possible; but if you can help it, visualize the exit ahead of time.

 Figure out the best times to pack up and leave, and where you already know you could stay once you’re out — even if it’s just temporary.
 Google nearby shelters and moving companies that may be able to help, even if you don’t plan on using them.
 Always explain your situation in private, and have a contingency plan in case your abuser shows up on move day.